 medical regulating control officer-A medical administrative officer who controls and coordinates the seaward evacuation of casualties in the amphibious objective area.
-He is located on the primary control ship.
-(MCRP 5-12C)
+The medical regulating control officer is located on the primary control ship.
+(MCRP 1-10.2)

 medical treatment facility-A facility established for the purpose of furnishing medical and/or dental care to eligible individuals.
 Also called MTF.
 (JP 1-02)